mdp/rotp/README.md

 ### Verifying a Time based OTP with drift

 Some users devices may be slightly behind or ahead of the actual time.
-ROTP allows users to verify an OTP code with an specific amount of 'drift'
+ROTP allows users to verify an OTP code with a specific amount of 'drift'

 ```ruby
 totp = ROTP::TOTP.new("base32secret3232")